openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 from the in-between the void of shadows where most mortals dare not travel.
 One with the darkness, they use their powers to deceive and misdirect, catching their prey off guard.
-These night hunters are trained to slay from a distance--unseen, unheard, and without a trace.
+These night hunters are trained to slay from a distance—unseen, unheard, and without a trace.

 #### Strategy